Kuvasz Temperament: What's Good About 'Em, What's Bad About 'Em

 - Will protect your horses, llamas, sheep, goats, or chickens

-- Can be found with a strong protective temperament, or a more easygoing mellow temperament
+- Can be found with a strong territorial temperament, or a more easygoing temperament

 - Tends to be serious and steady, rather than playful and silly